SwanandM19/MeDetect-SyntaxSquad-/README.md

-# Medetect: An AI-powered medical analysis tool
+# Medetect: An AI-Powered Medical Assistance System

 This document provides a detailed overview of the website flow for the Medetect project.
 The flow describes the user interaction from signing up or logging in to generating a medical report and displaying nearby hospitals and contacts.